indypuppet/meetup-ideas/README.md

 * War Stories
 * Working in a high security environment with Puppet
 * Managing devices/APIs that are not able to run the agent
+* Reasons to select Puppet over other configuration management tools

 # Past Meetups